nuwapi/Plum/README.md

 # Plum

 Plum is a Monte Carlo simulation package for polymers.
-Currently, Plum contains the following features:
+Currently, Plum contains the following special features:
-* Bulk and z-direction confined simulations.
-* Grand-canonical ensemble simulation.
-* Configurational-bias chain insertion and deletion.
+* Grand-canonical ensemble simulation with configurational-bias chain insertion and deletion.
+* Confined simulations.(periodic only along x and y directions) ..* dsdfdddddd
+* Confined simulations.(periodic only along x and y directions)

+Other
 * Ewald summation for electrostatics calculations.
-* Allowing arbitrary surface charged site and Lennard-Jones site arrangements.
+* Arbitrary surface charged site and Lennard-Jones site arrangements in confined simulations.
 * Every monomer/bead can be assigned its own charge and Lennard-Jones parameters.

 ## Getting Started